 Die Junge Akademie has its headquarters at the BBAW in Berlin.

 Die Junge Akademie is a joint project of the BBAW and the Leopoldina.
 It is autonomous with regard to the content of itsacademic activities and manages its own affairs under the overarching responsibility of the Presidents of the BBAW and the Leopoldina.
 Die Junge Akademie is not supervised by any body belonging to the parent academies.
 Its members have the status of Member of Die Junge Akademie at the BBAW and the Leopoldina.
-They elect one of their number to serve as Speaker, with guest status on the executive boards of the BBAW and the Leopoldina as a representative of the Board.
+They elect one of their number to serve as Chair, with guest status on the executive boards of the BBAW and the Leopoldina as a representative of the Board.

 Article 3 (Aims and Objectives)